diskoverdata/diskover-community/README.md

 ### Kibana

-For the index pattern use `diskover-*`.
-For the duplicate files use `diskover_dupes-*`. **Make sure the `Index contains time-based events` box is `unchecked`** when you create index patterns.
+For the index pattern use `diskover-*`. **Make sure the `Index contains time-based events` box is `unchecked`** when you create index patterns.
 You could also use `modified_time` as your timestamp if you want to filter using time ranges in Kibana.
 This could be useful if you didn't run the crawl using an old `-m` modified file time.

 #### diskover dashboard